tonaye-aye/tashleynotes/README.md

 # Full-stack note taking app

-A simple not taking app that allows you to write notes to a database and also delete notes.
+A simple note taking app that allows you to write notes to a database, and also delete them.

 Built with;
 - Node, Express